Human-Augment-Analytics/NFHM/README.md

 Once we've imported raw-form data into Mongo, we'll want to generate vector embeddings for the data and store them to Postgres.
 This is where the web api serves query results from.

 The process is very similar to importing data into Mongo.
 Again, if you've just started up the dev container, make sure to open a new terminal tab (assuming you're using VSCode) so that conda will init.
+Similarly, we can run a script to activate the embedder, or run it ourselves:

+Script:
+`bin/ingest_embedder`

+More detailed script:
 ```bash
 conda activate ingestor_worker